Sabarina30/Data-Visualization-Using-Streamlit-and-plotly/README.md

    ##USING STREAMLIT

-   with streamlit the structured data are visualized using dropdowns and charts
+   with streamlit the structured data are visualized using dropdowns and charts.

                '''st.title("Phone pe pulse ")
                   st.header("INDIA")
                   selection = st.sidebar.selectbox("details?", ("Transactions", 'Users'))